funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`inactive_db.json`

-    **Description:** Set the default filename of the file which will save the list of element to retest overtime.
+    **Description:** Set the default filename of the file which will save the list of elements to retest overtime.

 :code:`outputs[default_files][results]`